CommunityToolkit/WindowsCommunityToolkit/readme.md

 ## Contribution :rocket:
 Do you want to contribute?
 Check out our [Windows Community Toolkit Wiki](https://aka.ms/wct/wiki) page to learn more about contribution and guidelines.

-## Principles :ballot_box_with_check:
-* Principle **#1**: The toolkit will be kept simple.
-* Principle **#2**: As soon as a comparable feature is available in the Windows SDK for Windows 10, it will be marked as deprecated.
-* Principle **#3**: All features will be supported for two Windows SDK for Windows 10 release cycles or until another principle supersedes it.

-This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
-For more information see the [.NET Foundation Code of Conduct](CODE_OF_CONDUCT.md).

 ## Roadmap :earth_americas:
 Read what we [plan for next iterations](https://github.com/windows-toolkit/WindowsCommunityToolkit/milestones), and feel free to ask questions.

 By adding this ([NuGet repo](https://dotnet.myget.org/F/uwpcommunitytoolkit/api/v3/index.json) | [Gallery](https://dotnet.myget.org/gallery/uwpcommunitytoolkit)) to your NuGet sources in Visual Studio, you can also get pre-release packages of upcoming versions.

+## Code of Conduct :page_facing_up:
+This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
+For more information see the [.NET Foundation Code of Conduct](CODE_OF_CONDUCT.md).

 ## .NET Foundation
 This project is supported by the [.NET Foundation](http://dotnetfoundation.org).